-The grant to support the Bucks County Biotechnology KIZ was approved by the Ben Franklin Technology Development Authority, whose partners include the Pennsylvania Biotechnology Center, Drexel University, Delaware Valley College, Hepatitis B Foundation and its research institute, the Institute for Hepatitis and Virus Research, and Ben Franklin Technology Partners of Southeast PA.
+The grant to support the Bucks County Biotechnology KIZ was approved by the Ben Franklin Technology Development Authority, whose partners include the Pennsylvania Biotechnology Center, Delaware Valley University, Hepatitis B Foundation and its research institute, the Baruch S. Blumberg Institute, and Ben Franklin Technology Partners of Southeast PA.

 Capitalizing on the partners' experience in life sciences and information technology, the Bucks County Biotechnology KIZ will target the life sciences industry through information technology and advanced manufacturing.